briansmith337/zulip/templates/zerver/help/stream-permissions.md

 * From the perspective of a guest, all streams are private streams, and they additionally can't add other members to the streams they are subscribed to.

-There are two situations in which an organization administrator can access private stream messages:
+There is a method in which an organization administrator can access private stream messages:

-* Via some types of [data export](/help/export-your-organization).

 * Administrators can change the ownership of a bot.
 If a bot is subscribed to a private stream, then an administrator can get access to that stream by